 - 35.0 places you firmly in that unhealthy category, ‘very obese’.
 Visit your doctor for a health check as you might need some help in managing your weight and health.

-A 2016 article by the Harvard Medical School points out however that your BMI is a measure of your size and a low score does not necessarily mean that you are the picture of good health.
+A 2016 article by the Harvard Medical School points out that your BMI is a measure of your size and a low score does not necessarily mean that you are the picture of good health.
 For example, a person with a low BMI could be a heavy smoker and therefore at a higher risk of cardiovascular death than a non-smoker with a higher BMI.

-If you are really serious about being healthier in 2019, think about getting a complete assessment of your health by talking to your pharmacist or seeing your doctor.
+If you are really serious about being healthy in 2019, think about getting a complete assessment of your health by talking to your pharmacist or seeing your doctor.
 They can check areas such as your cholesterol, blood pressure and sugar level.
 If you are a smoker, they can help you to quit the habit.
 If more physical activity is called for, let your doctor give you some advice regarding how to start out.

 Whatever you do, there is still time to make a solid start to a healthier 2019!